bleumink/streamlit-keycloak/README.md

 # Streamlit Keycloak
-**Keycloak authentication inside your Streamlit app**
+**Keycloak user authentication and single sign-on inside your Streamlit app**

 ## Installation
 `pip install streamlit-keycloak`

 ## Usage
-Creating a Keycloak component will perform authentication when the app is rendered.
-Credentials can be provided in the popup window.
-Outside of a SSO environment, you must allow popups to be able to log in.
+Simply create the Keycloak component and it will perform the authentication when the app is rendered.
+First it will attempt to silently authenticate using single sign-on.
+If this fails, the component will open a popup where you can provide your credentials.
+(Note: so you must allow popups for this to work)

-The component returns a tuple containing the authentication state, OAuth2 token and user info respectively.
-If a refresh token is present, tokens are refreshed automatically.
-This will rerender the app.
+When authentication is successful, the component returns a tuple containing the authentication state, an access token, which can be used to access other restricted resources, and a user info object, containing e.g. the username and groups.
+If your configuration provides refresh tokens, the access token will automatically be refreshed when it expires, which will also rerender your app.

 ## Example
 ```python